TheMeteoRain/quality-of-exile/README.md

 Kill the tool.
 In case of there is a bug, you can press this exit the app.
 By default: Insert

-How to use:
 1. Press this keybind (only keybind that works outside of the game)

 ### Enter Hideout
 Travel to hideout by typing "/hideout".

-How to use:
 1. Press this keybind (in town)

 ### Enter League Specific Area
 Travel to league specific area by typing e.g. "/kingsmarch".

-How to use:
 1. Press this keybind (in town)

 ### Trade Full Stack of Divination Cards
 Trade divination cards for items.

+Setup:
+1. Select pixel where the TRADE button is when trade window is open.
+2. Select pixel where the ITEM is going to be when trade window is open.

 How to use:
 1. Open divination card trade window
 2. Hover over full stack of divination cards
 3. Press this keybind

-### Open Divination Stacked Deck
+### Open Stacked Divination Deck
 Picks up one card and drops to the ground.
 You need to be in a location that allows you to drop loot.

 1. Hover over divination stacked deck